-Nguyen Chanh Minh‘s poster series is visualising recommendations of the “Ministry of Social Wellbeing”, but not without adding a second layer of questioning them, that can be revealed on pressing a button.
+Nguyen Chanh Minh’s interactive poster series is visualising recommendations of the “Ministry of Social Wellbeing”, but not without questioning them by adding a second layer that can be revealed on pressing a button.

 Nguyen Thai Ha reminds us that we are responsible for saving endangered animals.